ngx-archive/nginx-extras-docs/docs/index.md

 We currently support all major RPM-based distros, including CentOS/RHEL version 6 through 8 inclusive, as well as Amazon Linux 2.

+All RHEL derivatives like Oracle Linux, AlmaLinux and Rocky Linux are supported as well.

 Due to the extensive nature of our collection, it's easy to get lost in all the goodies and new NGINX directives.

 This documentation mini-site brings you each module's installation instructions and added directives